 If your first introduction to Grey Gardens was through one of the movies (the 1975 Grey Gardens documentary or the 2009 HBO film starring Drew Barrymore and Jessica Lange), then you may only know the house as a dilapidated, vermin-infested mess.

-But the home, bought in 1979 by Washington Post publisher Ben Bradlee and his wife, journalist Sally Quinn, for $220,000, was restored to its original beauty and is now for rent!
+The home was bought in 1979 by Washington Post publisher Ben Bradlee and his wife for $220,000.
+It has since been restored to its original beauty and is now for rent!

-East Hamptons socialite Edith “Big Edie” Bouvier Beale shared the 28-room mansion with her daughter Edie “Little Edie” Beale, where they lived amidst rotting food and furniture, accompanied by cats, raccoons, and fleas.
+East Hamptons socialite Edith “Big Edie” Bouvier Beale shared the 28-room mansion with her daughter Edie “Little Edie” Beale.
+They lived amidst rotting food and furniture, accompanied by cats, raccoons, and fleas.

-Built in 1897 as a summer cottage for the Phillips family (who published the Detroit Free Press), it was bought by the Hills in 1913.
-Anna Hill, a horticulturist and writer, imported walls from Spain to build the gardens.
-In the ’20s, Phelan Beale bought the house with Big Edie’s money.
-After Phelan divorced Big Edie in 1934, and her father disinherited her because she wanted to be a singer rather than a socialite, Big Edie’s life went from riches to rags.
-Rather than move to a smaller place, Big Edie chose defiantly to remain in her home, even as it crumbled around her.
-Photo: The New York Times
+Built in 1897 as a summer cottage for the Phillips family (who published the Detroit Free Press), the Hills bought it in 1913.
+Anna Hill, a horticulturist, and writer imported walls from Spain to build the gardens.
+In the ’20s, Phelan Beale purchased the house with Big Edie’s money.
+After Phelan divorced Big Edie in 1934, her father disinherited.
+She wanted to be a singer rather than a socialite.
+But rather than move to a smaller place, Big Edie chose defiantly to remain in her home, even as it crumbled around her.

 When Little Edie showed the Bradlees, the home, she told them, “All it needs is a coat of paint!”
-The Bradlees completely renovated the estate, gutting most of it, but also restoring furniture found in the attic and scraping off layers of dirt to find the original blue, pink and green paint colors.
+The Bradlees completely renovated the estate, gutting most of it.
+They also restored the furniture found in the attic.
+After scraping off layers of dirt they began to see the original blue, pink and green paint colors.